AxlRocket/NoteNet/README.md

 And even if you don't want to use the bubble, an icon is available in the notification area.

 ## Theme
-For now, there are only two themes available for natural integration into Windows
+For now, there are only two themes available for full integration into Windows 11

 ## Languages
 Only English and French are available.